MissingNO123/spotify-vrchat-status/README.md

 so using this tool could get your account suspended without warning at any time.
 While the program tries not to access either API excessively, there's no guarantee that this won't be deemed excessive by VRChat's moderators in the future.

-If you are concerned about this, just use the OSC version, as it only sends the data to people in your instance.
+If you are concerned about this, just use the OSC version, as it does not use the API and only sends data to people in your instance through the VRChat application.

-Use at your own risk.
+Either way, use this at your own risk.

 This is the official statement from Tupper, VRChat's community manager: